Prime quality square alloy steel billet 150mm Q235

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-- Q: How are steel billets used in the production of heat exchangers?
+- Q: How are steel billets used in the manufacturing of wire rods?

 Send your message to us